hero media

 Distance: 10.9 kilometres (0.5-1 hour)

-Adventure enthusiasts looking to get their heart rate up will love the Palm Jungle Loop Track.
+Adventure enthusiasts looking to get their heart rate up are catered for with the Palm Jungle Loop Track.
 This difficult hike sits along the southern end of Sydney’s Royal National Park, beginning and ending at Garrawarra Farm Carpark.
 Meander through rainforest, trace rugged cliff tops and cross secluded beaches across 11 kilometres.

 This track also offers access to the popular Figure 8 Pools.
-The rock platform and rock pools can be dangerous and are only accessible depending on the tide and waves, so exercise with a degree of caution.
+The rock platform and rock pools are known to be dangerous and are only accessible depending on the tide and waves, so exercise with a degree of caution.

 Rachael Thompson